Organize your environment using host groups

 To determine the host group to which a host belongs

-- In the Dynatrace menu, go to Hosts and select the host that interests you.
+- Go to Hosts Classic (latest Dynatrace) or Hosts (previous Dynatrace) and select the host that interests you.

 - On the host overview page, select Properties and tags.